Nils-Laurent/Nils-Laurent.github.io/assets/notes/tuto_cbp.md

 * Tell the editor to use the SSH setting specified above
 * Give the path of the interpreter on the remote machine

-In PyCharm it can be done with `File > Settings > Project: name > Interpreter`, `add interpreter`, `On SSH`.
+In PyCharm it can be done with `File > Settings... > Project: name > Interpreter`, `Add Interpreter`, `On SSH...`.
 The following steps are straight forward, and at some point, the path to the interpreter will be asked.
 Additionally, it will also propose synchronize source folders, if you use this, make sure the paths are set correctly.

 ![alt text](./PyCharm_SSH/Interpreter.JPG "Python interpreter")